NickKoenig96/architectureIMD/README.md

 **Run tests :**
 1.  clone/download the code
 2.  open a terminal
-3.  `dotnet test`  in the  `api.test`  folder
+3.  `dotnet test`  in the root  folder
 4.  check the testrunner in the terminal.

-## Todo

-**Project :**
+**Not in Project :**

- 1. On overview page show event description (first 1000 characters) → **detail to fix later**
+ 1. On overview page show only first 1000 characters event description
- 2. The user gets a button to enroll for the event when he/she is not enrolled yet.
-After he/she is enrolled, the button changes to a cancel button. → **Need to figure out how to use foreign keys**
- 3. On overview page show event paticipation count → **Need working foreign keys for this**
+ 2. On overview page show event paticipation count
- 4. When the age range is not filled in, it's an all-ages event and everyone sees the event in their list. → **detail to fix later**

-**Question:** An administrator can remove a person from an event = After he/she is enrolled, the button changes to a cancel button? (same route?)

-**Tests:**

- 1. write own tests for our api routes → **don't know how to do this**
+ 3. More tests required